Santa Themed Christmas Breakfast Ideas: a beautiful pink tablescape, with stockings hanging on the chairs, a menu, and matching pjs.

 I also used a gingerbread house mini village kit.
 Instead of using the colourful candy, we used just the white icing to create the perfect look for our table.
 I grouped the houses on some cake stands covered in sugar to look like white sparkly snow.

 On each plate I did a few special treats.
 I loved this pretty iridescent Christmas ornaments, and they’re shatter proof so they work will on a table.
-I found these adorable Santa chocolate lollipops in store and added a pink velvet ribbon to tie into our pink theme.
-Lastly I picked up some raspberry pink candy canes, the perfect Christmas treat.
+I found these adorable Santa chocolate lollipops and added a pink velvet ribbon to tie into our pink theme.
+Lastly I picked up some candy canes, the perfect Christmas treat.

-I thought that it would fun to set up a really simple hot chocolate bar for the girls on the size.
+I thought that it would fun to setup a really simple hot chocolate bar for the girls on the size.
 I used hot chocolate mix, regular marshmallows, and mini marshmallows, including some pink ones.
+This is perfect for kids on a holiday morning.

 This mini tree is so fun, and decorated with my DIY Star Garland -see how I made it here.
-And since our theme was Santa I couldn’t resist this retro looking fun little Santa toy when I saw it at Giant Tiger.
+And since our theme was Santa I couldn’t resist this retro looking fun little Santa toy.
 He plays music and climbs up and down the ladder and he’s so cute.
 I also used some Santa mugs I had over here and tied on some pretty pink bows to fit our theme.

 These sock stockings reminded me of when I was a little girl.
 Way back then, we used to use real socks as a stocking on Christmas Eve.
 We used to hang up one of our dads work socks because they were bigger than our little socks and Santa could leave us more candy and treats in them.

-There were so many amazing stockings stuffers at Giant Tiger.
-And some perfect items for my pre-teen and teen aged girls.
+I stuffed the stockings with items perfect for my pre-teen and teen aged girls.
 For them I looked for special Christmas candy and treats, hair accessories, hair products, makeup, bath products, and jewelry.
-There were also lots of fun toys and Christmas novelty pieces perfect for younger kids.
-I even picked up a bunch of treats for husband’s stocking too.
-And Giant Tigers prices can’t be beat.
+Fun toys and Christmas candy would be perfect for younger kids.

 Santa Christmas Breakfast Menu Ideas